HagAli22/-Credit_Card_Fraud_Detection/README.md

 #  Credit Card Fraud Detection

-This project builds a robust system to **detect fraudulent credit card transactions** using classical machine learning models and a deep learning model with **Focal Loss**.
-It includes complete workflows for data processing, model training, evaluation, and reporting.
+This project builds a robust system to **detect fraudulent credit card transactions** using classical machine learning models and a deep learning model with **Focal Loss** and using a dataset from Kaggle, which includes  284,807 credit card transactions with only 492 frauds, is highly unbalanced.
+It includes complete workflows for data processing, model training, evaluation, and reporting. achieving an F1-score of 0.85 and 0.85 PR_AUC for the positive class (fraud).

 ---